geoscript/geoscript-groovy/doc/index.rst

     :ref:`Maven App<mavenapp>`
       Use GeoScript Groovy to create a command line app with Maven

+    :ref:`Maven Web App with JNDI<mavenwebappjndi>`
+      Use GeoScript Groovy to create a web app with JNDI and Maven

     `Learning <../learning>`_
      A tour of the GeoScript library